 29. Have a power-down routine before you climb into bed.
 Anxiety about your living space, kids, what you’re going to face tomorrow and so many other things can add up to anxiety before you hit the bed.
 Go through a power-down routine where you walk around the house, shutting the blinds, checking windows and door locks, starting the air con in the kids rooms, or whatever you need to do.
 Write a short list of what you’ll need to get done the following day and have a glass of warm milk.
 Cool your room down to just above freezing and gently slide into the covers.
 Go through the muscle relaxation progressive exercise and feel consciousness slipping away.

 30. An hour before you sleep do some yoga, meditation or stretching exercises to wind yourself down physically.

 If nothing else works, resort to the old standby…

 31. Just eat a potato!
 Some researchers are saying that potatoes have a relaxing effect when eaten before you sleep.
 Who would have ever thought it was that easy?

-Anybody have any more?
-I tried not to rehash the 50 other things most lists have about how to fall asleep, but some of them worked for me in the past so I did mention those.
+Anybody have more?
+I tried not to rehash the 50 other things most lists have about how to fall asleep, but some of them worked for me in the past so I did mention them.

 Let me know if anything above works for you.
-This post has been here since 2008 and already a couple hundred thousand people have read it.
-Some report falling asleep quickly after trying some of them.
+This post has been here since 2008 and already over half a million people have read it.
+Some report falling asleep quickly after trying some of these lifehacks.
 Let me know – I’m anxious to hear if anything worked for you!

 Best of Life!